 Wealth managers need to prepare for privacy challenges under GDPR and be fully compliant ahead of its implementation on 25 May 2018.
-Firms now must move away from asking consent from clients and examine their processes to ensure privacy has been considered across all of their products.
+Firms must act now and examine their processes and systems to ensure privacy has been considered across all of their products.

 - Tighter consent laws mean businesses should seek to re-permission data and move away from asking consent from clients.

 - Ongoing system changes must give wealth managers the ability to track client data down to exact locations and firms should know exactly who is processing this data.

 - Growing numbers of data access requests are expected from individuals who are set to be empowered by new privacy rights under GDPR.

 - Relationship managers present a considerable risk for wealth managers in respect to complying with GDPR’s new privacy measures.

 - Companies should be looking to revise and re-issue privacy notices in light of updated data retention policies.

 Key issues and challenges:

 - Initial discussion centred on the background of GDPR (General Data Protection Regulation) and where the industry finds itself six months away from its implementation.

 - After almost four years of debate, the European Commission, Parliament and Council finally reached a consensus on GDPR in December 2015.
 As a consequence of the political compromise, not all the directive is consistent and there continues to be many issues as to how wealth managers can comply with parts of the regulation.